 For example, you may walk out of a class feeling that something went ‘bad’ in the classroom or during a sequence of learning.
 Using reflective practice, you can think and critically analyse the situation and events to discover a deeper understanding as to why you were left feeling this way.

-Within this course, you will be asked to reflect on your practice in a variety of different ways.
+You will be asked to reflect on your practice in a variety of different ways.
 You will be asked to reflect on how your past experiences may influence the way that you teach and the impact that this may have on the decisions that you make.
 Understanding the reasons behind your choices can help lead to greater understanding of the unconscious factors influencing your decisions.

 In many industries it is important to reflect back on what has happened/ is happening to aid professional learning and growth.